PCT23MKII – Process Plant Trainer

 With optional PCT23SCADA Software

-- Introduction to Scada – To demonstrate supervision of the Industrial Controller PCT20H by PC based software – an introduction to SCADA with serial communications from a remote PC to and from the controller
+- Introduction to Scada – An introduction to SCADA with serial communications from a remote PC to and from the controller

 Included in the basic equipment supply is an advanced educational software package, which implements the control functions.
 The software displays a real time process mimic diagram and includes PID control algorithms, with user control over the key parameters.
 A number of predefined student exercises are implemented, such as alarm actions and acknowledgements, different single PID loops, cascade and multiple PID loops.